 Previously, the North Atlantic humpback whale population was treated as a single stock for management purposes (Waring et al. 1999).
 Indeed, earlier genetic analyses (Palsbøll et al. 1995), based upon relatively small sample sizes, had failed to discriminate among the four western North Atlantic feeding areas.
 However, genetic analyses often reflect a timescale of thousands of years, well beyond those commonly used by managers.
 Accordingly, the decision was recently made to reclassify the Gulf of Maine as a separate feeding stock; this was based upon the strong fidelity by individual whales to this region, and the attendant assumption that, were this subpopulation wiped out, repopulation by immigration from adjacent areas would not occur on any reasonable management timescale.
 This reclassification has subsequently been supported by new genetic analysis based upon a much larger collection of samples than those utilized by Palsbøll et al. (1995).
 These analyses have found significant differences in mtDNA haplotype frequencies of the four western feeding areas, including the Gulf of Maine (Palsbøll et al. 2001).
 During the recent Comprehensive Assessment of North Atlantic humpback whales, the International Whaling Commission acknowledged the evidence for treating the Gulf of Maine as a separate stock for the purpose of management (IWC 2002).
 During the summers of 1998 and 1999, the Northeast Fisheries Science Center conducted surveys for humpback whales on the Scotian Shelf.
 The objective of these surveys was to establish the occurrence and population identity of the animals found in this region, which lies between the well-studied populations of the Gulf of Maine and Newfoundland.
-Photographs from both surveys have now been compared to both the overall North Atlantic Humpback Whale Catalogue and a large regional catalogue from the Gulf of Maine (maintained by the College of the Atlantic and the Center for Coastal Studies, respectively); this work is summarized in Clapham et al. (2001a).
-The match rate between the Scotian Shelf and the Gulf of Maine was 25% (13 of 53 Scotian Shelf individuals from both years).
-Comparable rates of exchange were obtained from the southern (24%, n=9) and northern (27%, n=4) ends of the Scotian Shelf, despite the additional distance of nearly 100 nautical miles.
-In contrast, almost all humpback whales identified by the same NMFS surveys elsewhere in the Gulf of Maine (including from the southwestern shore of Nova Scotia and Bay of Fundy area) had been previously observed in the Gulf of Maine region.
-The sighting histories of the 13 Scotian Shelf whales matched to the Gulf of Maine suggested that most of them were transient through the latter area.
-Only one Scotian Shelf animal was matched to any other North Atlantic feeding ground, Newfoundland; however, instructive comparisons are compromised by the lack of effort in that region in recent years.
+Photographs from both surveys have now been compared to both the overall North Atlantic Humpback Whale Catalogue and a large regional catalogue from the Gulf of Maine (maintained by the College of the Atlantic and the Center for Coastal Studies, respectively); this work is summarized in Clapham et al. (2002).
+The match rate between the Scotian Shelf and the Gulf of Maine was 27% (14 of 52 Scotian Shelf individuals from both years).
+Comparable rates of exchange were obtained from the southern (26%, n=10 of 36 whales) and northern (27%, n=4 of 15 whales) ends of the Scotian Shelf, despite the additional distance of nearly 100 nautical miles (one whale was observed in both areas).
+In contrast, all (36 of 36) humpback whales identified by the same NMFS surveys elsewhere in the Gulf of Maine (including Georges Bank, southwestern Nova Scotia and the Bay of Fundy) had been previously observed in the Gulf of Maine region.
+The sighting histories of the 14 Scotian Shelf whales matched to the Gulf of Maine suggested that many of them were transient through the latter area.
+There were no matches between the Scotian Shelf and any North Atlantic feeding ground, except the Gulf of Maine; however, instructive comparisons are compromised by the often low sampling effort in other regions in recent years.
 Overall, while it is not possible to define the Gulf of Maine population by drawing a strict geographical boundary, it appears that the effective range of many members of this stock does not extend onto the Scotian Shelf.
-Further work on the Scotian Shelf is planned for 2002.
-The very low match rate between the two sampled years (only one animal was resighted in the region in both 1998 and 1999) suggests that the Scotian Shelf is host to a larger population of humpback whales than was previously thought.
+Further work on the Scotian Shelf was conducted in August 2002; the results of this cruise are expected to further clarify the issue of stock identity from this region.
+The very low match rate between the two sampled years (only one animal was resignted in the region in both 1998 and 1999) suggests that the Scotian Shelf is host to a larger population of humpback whales than was previously thought.